pjnalls/expo-for-architects/README.md

 <hr>
 </h3>

+## Tutorial for This Project

+Please feel free to use the tutorial available [here](00_overview_of_expo_for_architects.md) for this project to get use to the entire full-stack cross-platform machine learning application.

 ## Cloning Repo with Submodule
 This repo has a submodule so you'll need to clone it recursively with the following command:
 ```bash